radgrad/radgrad/README.md

-Welcome to the RadGrad Data Model API.
+Welcome to RadGrad!

-Please see [http://radgrad.org/datamodel](http://radgrad.org/datamodel) for all documentation related to this package.
+The [RadGrad Manual](https://philipmjohnson.gitbooks.io/radgrad-manual/content/) provides documentation for this system.

+You can also check us out on the web at [RadGrad.org](http://radgrad.org).